mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 >Mark: That’s tickled me that.

 > Mick: So there you go.
 You can have a conversation there with the Weean in there using mark up code you can copy what’s there.
-Nadine can you talk through what you ha- What pedagogical factors are significant to support novices learning coding, particularly in game making contexts?
+Nadine can you talk through what you have added to your game?
-- How can learners build agency in an evolving community of game makers?ve added to your game?
 Is yours called “No Toby Allowed” now.
 (Laughs from all)

 > Nadine: I’ve not really done much today as I was busy doing stuff with Toby’s